Saadat-Khalid/python-basics/README.md

 Contributions to this repository are welcome.
 If you find any issues or have improvements to suggest, please open an issue or submit a pull request.
 Let's learn and improve together!

+## Credits

+CODANICS is brought to you with inspiration from Dr Aammar's YouTube channel, Codanics.
+As a dedicated learner, I've drawn insights and knowledge, including Data Science, from Dr Aammar's informative content on coding and development.

+Learn Data Science and more from Dr Aammar on his YouTube channel: [Codanics](https://www.youtube.com/@Codanics)

+A special thanks to Dr Aammar for sharing his expertise and fostering a learning community through Codanics.

 ## License

 This repository is licensed under the MIT License.
 You are free to use the code for personal or educational purposes.